 Since there is evidence of animals becoming infected with the SARS-CoV-2 virus from humans who have COVID-19, we need to take some precautionary steps to protect animals.

-In order to protect yourself, your animals and other people , our advice is to:
+To protect each other and our communities, please isolate if you are unwell or under stay at home orders/movement restrictions/lockdowns.
+In these situations to protect yourself, your animals and other people , our advice is to:

 - Act as if you have the virus and limit your potential to spread it – practice social distancing or self-isolate as appropriate to your situation.